MujuniEli/zona-tenzies-game/README.md

 ## What I have learned

 Customizing this project from what we had in the course by adding features hasn't been easy but I have got the opportunity to fully grasp concepts like managing images in react ie importing and mapping through these images to properly display them.
-My understandinng of props and how we handle them has also been strengthened by this project
+My understandinng of props and how we handle them has also been strengthened by this project.

 ## Continued Development

-This app is a work in progress as am adding features to personalize the gaming experince like player details and will also continously make the code more clean and DRY
+This app is a work in progress as am adding features to personalize the gaming experince like player details and will also continously make the code more clean and DRY.